InfiniteHorizon0524/Tank_Maze_Game/README.md

 - **Spatial Sound Effects**: Combat sounds are positioned in 3D space
 - **Audio Feedback**: Distinct sounds for different wall types, hits, and actions

 ### 🗺️ Minimap & Dark Mode: Two Ways to Play

 The game offers two distinct visual modes that fundamentally change the gameplay experience:

 #### **Normal Mode with Minimap**
 In standard mode, players have access to a **real-time minimap** showing the entire maze layout.
 This transforms the game into a **strategic experience** where you can:
-- Plan optimal routes to the exit
 - Track enemy positions and movements
 - Coordinate with teammates in multiplayer
 - Make informed decisions about which paths to take

-The minimap empowers players to think tactically, weighing risk vs. reward when choosing between shorter dangerous routes or longer safe paths.

 #### **Dark Mode: Pure Tension**
 Toggle Dark Mode for an entirely different experience.
 With **limited visibility** and **no minimap**, every corner becomes a potential ambush.
 The darkness creates: